St. Modwen's proposals for the Leegate Shopping Centre

 Following public consultation between 2012 and 2014, St. Modwen submitted a detailed planning application in January 2015.
 This was approved by Lewisham Council in May 2016, before ASDA, which had a pre-let agreement at the site, announced its intention to withdraw from the scheme in June 2017.

 Thank you to everyone who submitted feedback as part of the most recent round of consultation on St. Modwen’s plans for the regeneration of the Leegate Shopping Centre.
-We hope to submit a detailed planning application to the London Borough of Lewisham later this year.
+A planning application has now been submitted to the London Borough of Lewisham for consideration.